tylerwoodcook/ollemur/README.md

 - Once both of those localhosts are running, you should be able to interact with the chatbot at `http://localhost:1234`

 ## Dev Notes
-- You can use `npx parcel build index.html` to build/minify the app files.
+- You can use `npx parcel build index.html` to build/minify the app files, tree-shake unused code, compress assets and hash filenames for cache busting.